mohswell/mintify/README.md

 # AI-Integrated Code Pipeline

-This is an AI powered action designed to enhance code review and analyse file changes within a pull request by leveraging Gemini Nano to evaluate code quality, identify potential risks, suggest improvements, and generate tests automatically.
+This is an AI-powered action designed to enhance code review and analyze file changes within a pull request by leveraging Gemini Nano to evaluate code quality, identify potential risks, suggest improvements, and generate tests automatically.
 It integrates seamlessly with your GitHub workflows to provide insightful feedback directly within your pull requests.
 Now with Jira integration!

 ## ✨ Key Features